astriaorg/astria/specs/sequencer-relayer.md

-Should the sequencer fail to fetch the latest sequencer block height, no action is taken other than logging and recording the fact in metrics - polling continues at the same frequency under tha assumption that the error is a transient one.
+Should the sequencer fail to fetch the latest sequencer block height, no action is taken other than logging and recording the fact in metrics - polling continues at the same frequency under the assumption that the error is a transient one.

 Should the sequencer fail to fetch a block at a given height, it will keep